Andrew Grant (politician): Early life

 Grant was born in Cassell's Place, Leith Walk, Leith, the elder of the twin sons of Jessie Ann Campbell of Achindoon, Argyllshire and her husband, Rev James Grant.
 His father was minister of South Leith Parish church and later (1854) was Moderator of the General Assembly of the Church of Scotland, and director of Scottish Widows from 1840 to 1890.
+His grandfather was Andrew Grant (minister) who had also been Moderator of the General Assembly.
 Grant was educated at Leith High School Edinburgh and the University of Edinburgh.

 Business career

 In 1854 Grant went to China, where he lived for four years and then in 1858 went to Bombay, where he joined the firm of Campbell, Mitchell & Co.
 He became chairman of the company and was in business there as a merchant until 1866.
-He was a co-founder and Fellow of the University of Bombay, twice chairman of the Bombay Chamber of Commerce, founder member and first chairman of the Royal Bank of India.
+He was a Fellow of the University of Bombay, twice chairman of the Bombay Chamber of Commerce, founder member and first chairman of the Royal Bank of India.

 Grant returned to the UK in 1866, establishing himself in business, in Liverpool, until his retirement in 1873, aged 42.
 In 1875 he took the Invermay estate at Forteviot, Perthshire, for his first country seat.
 Invermay was one of the many country estates of Lord Clinton, Baron Fortescue.

 Grant was a Fellow of the Royal Geographical Society.